-Well if you are also suffering from night sweats, decreased libido, forgetfulness, clumsiness, having your period slow way down, an intense desire to snap, crackle and pop then most likely it is the "Mescapades" of Menopause.
+Well, if you are also suffering from night sweats, decreased libido, forgetfulness, clumsiness, having your period slow way down, an intense desire to snap, crackle and pop, then most likely it is the "Mescapades" of Menopause.

-Slowly but surely I realized that all my girlfriends, who were going through the same thing, were on something, creams, replacements or potions, or someone other than their husbands or boyfriends, wondering if anything would keep them fruitfully playful.
+Slowly but surely, I realized that all my girlfriends, who were going through the same thing, were on something, creams, replacements or potions, or someone other than their husbands or boyfriends, wondering if anything would keep them fruitfully playful.

-I would not have affairs, although for the first time in my marriage I admit I only thought about it as I was grasping for solutions, but just couldn't go that route, not only because it is wrong in my book, but who with?
-No man seemed to be that desirable any more.
-Even the actors that I loved, always making my heart skip a beat, didn't seem to do the trick.
-Hugh Ugh, it was real, I was doomed.
+I would not have affairs, although I admit I only thought about it for a second as I was grasping for solutions for the first time in my marriage.
+I couldn't go that route, not only because it is wrong in my book, but with who?
+Noone was desirable at that moment.
+Even the actors I loved always making my heart skip a beat didn't seem to do anything for me.
+I felt doomed.

-At 50 it all seemed to be coming to an end, not me silly, not my life, but the tampons, the pads and the "Mescapades".
-I celebrated my 50th in a way that a kid celebrated.
-It was such a great relief to have no more cramps, no more periods, period.
+At 50, it all seemed to be coming to an end, not me silly, not my life, but the tampons, the pads, and the "Mescapades ."I celebrated my 50th in a way that a kid celebrated.
+It was such a great relief to have no more cramps, periods.
 I was elated.
 I felt 12 again.
-I was freeeeeeeeeeeee!
-That lasted for about 4 months.
+I was free, and that lasted for about four months.
 Then it came back again.
-Oh my gosh is something wrong with me?
-They call it break through bleeding?
-Yikes, what's going on here?
-I couldn't remember when the last time I had it and why it was back?
+Oh my gosh, is something wrong with me?
+Yes, they call it breakthrough bleeding.
+I thought breakthroughs were an ah-hah moment.
+However, the reoccurrence was a "Yikes" moment.
+I thought, "what's going on here?"
+I couldn't remember when I had it last and why it was back?
 Then just as it whisked in like a Frenemy coming around to be friends again, it was gone again.
 Whoosh in and then out.
-Then I was able to achieve 8 months freeeeeeeeeee, then it again peered in as if to say "fooled ya" and then again out.
+Then I achieved eight months free, and then it again peered in as if to say "fooled ya" and then whoosh out again.
 It was so weird and confusing.

-My friends and I realize that with every passage of time in life, every stage of life, and every monumental thing we experience in life, menopause is just another one of those things and not what defines us, as long as we actually pause allowing it to be just a part of our world and not take over, and understanding it's not all that messy after all.
+My friends and I realize that with every passage of time in life, every stage of life, and every monumental thing we experience in life, menopause is just another one of those things and not what defines us, as long as we pause, allowing it to be just a part of our world and not take over, and understanding it's not all that messy after all.

-Marla earned her BA in Psychology and a Master's in Social Work and is the founder of I-Deal-Lifestyle, a Self and Space Organization Service.
+Marla is known as the Declutter Your Strategy™ expert.
+Marla earned her BA in Psychology and a Master's in Social Work and is the founder of